COLLAGEN TYPE II Overview Information

 - Other conditions.

-.EN COLLAGEN Side Effects & Safety
+COLLAGEN TYPE II Side Effects & Safety

 Collagen type II is POSSIBLY SAFE when taken by mouth in doses up to 2.5 mg daily for up to 24 weeks.
 It’s not clear what the side effects might be.
 Other collagen products, such as bovine collagen and gelatin, have caused allergic reactions.
 Since collagen type II contains chondroitin and glucosamine, large doses might lead to the same side effects as those seen with chondroitin and glucosamine supplements.
 These side effects include nausea, heartburn, diarrhea and constipation, drowsiness, skin reactions, and headache.